learningequality/velox/docs/using-velox.md

 After Velox has been run, it will:

-- Start a Kolibri server and generate the necessary content data (users, classrooms, channels), unless an external Kolibri url is provided
+- Start a Kolibri server and generate the necessary content data (users, classrooms, channels), unless an external Kolibri url is provided.
-- Launch a single Python thread per user
+- Launch a single Python thread per user.
-- Load test scenario file which was specified
-- Make sure that each thread runs one of the tasks described in a `scenario` file per second (Note: these tasks may result in one or several HTTP requests sent to the Kolibri server being tested)
+- Make sure that each thread runs one of the tasks described in a `scenario` file per second (Note: these tasks may result in one or several HTTP requests sent to the Kolibri server being tested).
-- Save the test statistics into in a csv file within the `output/locust` directory
+- Save the test statistics into in a csv file within the `output/locust` directory.
-- Stop after `run_time` seconds have passed
+- Stop after `run_time` seconds have passed.

 ## Ways to run Velox
 It is possible to use Velox in various configurations:
-- Velox runs the Kolibri server using a **Kolibri development environment** and tests it
+- Velox runs the Kolibri server using a **Kolibri development environment** and tests it.
-- Velox runs the Kolibri server using the installed **Kolibri executable application** and tests it
+- Velox runs the Kolibri server using the installed **Kolibri executable application** and tests it.
-- Velox tests an already running **Kolibri instance** available through the network (localhost, LAN or Internet)
+- Velox tests an already running **Kolibri instance** available through the network (localhost, LAN or Internet).

 ## Testing scenarios

-Velox looks for test scenarios within the `scenarios` directory.
+Velox looks for test scenarios files within the `scenarios` directory.

 No matter which of the different ways of running Velox is selected, a scenario must always be provided, either in the `settings.py` file or as a command line argument.